 Build your brand and eat like a king forever.
 Ignore your brand and starve like a mendicant waiting for scraps.
+This post is about how to build a stronger brand for your business, your blog, your podcast, or your career.

 A brand cannot be developed over night.
 It must be carefully nurtured.
 Along the way, your brand may suffer or change with the environment.
 You must always keep working on it.